 A book proposal is a document most commonly associated with pitching a nonfiction book.
 It includes information on the content, the author, the market, and the salability of the project.
-But when it comes to fiction, few agents or editors expect or require book proposals.
-I certainly don’t, though I have to admit that I am always happy to receive one.
+When it comes to fiction, few agents or editors expect or require book proposals, but it’s an incredibly useful tool.
 A book proposal helps me learn more about an author than a two-sentence bio.
 It gives me insight into marketing opportunities.
 And it provides a snapshot of the project that saves me hours of work when I’m preparing to evaluate a project.

 Whether or not you need a book proposal, I recommend going through the exercise.
 Putting together a proposal will help you hone your pitch and get a feel for being the “brand manager” of your book.
 A proposal makes you think like an editor, a marketer, and a salesperson all at once.